 The degree allows flexibility so that recent graduates and those who have been working in their careers for some time will have the ability to incorporate academic topics that are most useful for their future directions.
 The graduate faculty for this program are drawn from the faculty in OC’s College of Engineering and Computer Science.
-At the beginning of the program, students select a track of study: Electrical/Computer Engineering, Mechanical Engineering, or Engineering Management.
-The Engineering Management track offers the most flexibility for working professionals seeking a blend of engineering and project management content.
+The online MSE offers flexibility for working professionals seeking a blend of engineering and project management content.

 Purpose and Objectives

 The MSE program in the Graduate School of Engineering and Computer Science seeks to fulfill OC’s mission to transform lives for Christian faith, scholarship, and service.
 The MSE is a rigorous educational program, with a broad selection of classes that will enhance the abilities of new engineering graduates and practicing professionals who aspire to make significant contributions in technology, innovation, and productivity.
 The program is designed to allow a student to select areas that will add depth and breadth to his or her technical and business knowledge.

 The graduate of OC’s MSE program should have the following characteristics:

 - Increased depth of knowledge in engineering and management, including a blend of current theory and practice.

 - Increased breadth of knowledge extending beyond engineering management into other engineering, mathematics, and business topics.